 If you have been dealing with a problem in your home that is making your living situation unbearable and are constructively evicted contact us today to discuss your options.

 Tenants who have been wrongfully evicted may be entitled to substantial monetary damages.
 Our office has successfully represented hundreds of Bay Area tenants in lawsuits against landlords.
 We have recovered millions of dollars on behalf of tenants in the process.
 You have rights.
 Don’t let your landlord bully you out of your home without a fight.

-Now that California has a new state wide law protecting renters, more tenants than ever are entitled to eviction protections.
-The kind of protections you have still depend heavily on what city/county you live in and the type of building you live in.
+Now that California has a new statewide law protecting renters, more tenants than ever are entitled to eviction protections.
+The kind of protection you have still depend heavily on what city/county you live in and the type of building you live in.
 To figure out your rights consider: